archivesspace/tech-docs/src/content/docs/administration/upgrading_1_5_0.md

 ---
 title: Upgrading to 1.5.0
+description: Upgrade instructions for upgrading from ArchivesSpace 1.4.2 or lower to 1.5.0, including details on the newest container management feature.
 ---

 Additional upgrade considerations specific to this release, which also apply to upgrading from 1.4.2 or lower to any version through 2.0.1.
 Refer to the [upgrade documentation](/administration/upgrading) for the standard instructions that apply in all cases.